 Goodwill arising in a business combination is recognized as an asset at the date that control is acquired (the acquisition date).
-Goodwill is measured as the excess of the sum of the consideration transferred, the amount of any non-controlling interests in the acquiree, and the fair value of the acquirer's previously held equity interest in the acquiree (if any) over the net of the acquisition-date amounts of the net fair value of the identifiable assets, liabilities and contingent liabilities.
+Goodwill is measured as the excess of the sum of the consideration transferred, the amount of any non-controlling interests in the acquiree, and the fair value of the acquirer's previously held equity interest in the acquiree (if any) over the acquisition-date amounts of the net fair value of the identifiable assets, liabilities and contingent liabilities.
 Goodwill is not amortized but is reviewed for impairment at least annually.
 Goodwill is recorded at cost less accumulated impairment losses on the consolidated statement of financial position.

 For the purposes of impairment testing, goodwill is allocated to each of the Group's cash-generating units (or groups of cash-generating units) that is expected to benefit from the synergies of the combination.
 Cash-generating units to which goodwill has been allocated are tested for impairment annually, or more frequently when there is an indication that the unit may be impaired.
 If the recoverable amount of the cash-generating unit is less than its carrying amount, the impairment losses are allocated first to reduce the carrying amount of any goodwill allocated to the unit and then to the other assets of the unit pro-rata on the basis of the carrying amount of each asset in the unit.
-Impairment losses recognized for goodwill is not reversed in a subsequent period.
+Impairment losses recognized for goodwill is not reversed in subsequent periods.
 On disposal of a subsidiary, the attributable amount of goodwill is included in the determination of the profit or loss on disposal.

-(5) Method of Accounting for Significant Reserves and Allowances
+(5) Method of accounting for significant reserves and allowances

-1) Retirement Benefit Costs
+1) Retirement benefits obligation